-In recent years, many research works were published, where the blocked artery was considered to be consisting of several layers with non linear properties [7, 8].
+In recent years, many research works were published, where the blocked artery was considered to be consisting of several layers with non linear properties [6, 7].
 Hence, additional two dimensional and three dimensional numeric models were formulated, in which the artery is modeled as a bi-layered structure with non linear constituents.
-In this latter case the comparison between the results obtained by the numerical models showed as well as before, good match.
+In this latter case the comparison between the results obtained by the numerical models showed good match.
 This agreement enables us to assume that it is feasible to compute the DF using a two dimensional model.
 The two dimensional model is "easy" to use and significantly faster, and enables us to receive results that are found to highly match the results received from the more accurate three dimensional model.
-Based on this assumption, we proceed to use the two dimensional model in order to compute the DF for a collection of cases in which a stent is inserted into arteries with a varying blocking percentages and with diameters that are also changing.